Recent News

 Music applicants will be assessed using a combination of the following selection criteria:

-• audition Performance of two contrasting pieces which shows ability at the following minimum levels:
+• an audition performance of two contrasting pieces which shows ability at the minimum levels as outlined below

 • string and woodwind instruments must be at Grade 4 AMEB standard or above